-Are you looking to replace your aging furnace?
+Are you looking to replace or repair your Portland furnace?

 An annual energy bill for a typical family home is approximately $2,200, and almost 50% of that is accounted for heating and cooling alone!
-When faced with the decision to "repair or replace" your furnace, think long term and consider your return on investment - will this new furnace be more comfortable, give you piece of mind with a 10 year warranty, and save you money on your electrical bill?
+When faced with the decision to "replace or repair" your Portland furnace, think long term and consider your return on investment - will this new furnace be more comfortable, give you piece of mind with a 10 year warranty, and save you money on your electrical bill?
 You decide!

-Below is a list of a few key factors to consider when looking to replace you furnace.
-If you decide to avoid the dread of your furnace giving out when you need it most, please give us a call to schedule your Free Consultation with one of our Home Solution Advisers!
+Below is a list of a few key factors to consider when looking to repair or replace your Portland furnace.
+If you decide to avoid the dread of your furnace giving out when you need it most, please give our team of Able heating contractors a call to schedule your Free Consultation with one of our Home Solution Advisers!

 Beyond the AFUE efficiency rating, a furnace blower motor makes a big difference when you are looking to improve the comfort and efficiency of your home, as well.
 Traditional furnaces use a Single-Stage motor, which operate very similarly to a light bulb - either on or off.
 While these furnaces are affordable, the comfort level can always be improved since the furnace is constantly turning on and off to maintain the desired temperature (which can negatively impact your energy bill).